 At the same time, the MSI GS65 Stealth – also updated at CES 2019 – comes in at just $1,799 (£1,790, AU$2,599) at the entry level, with the same processor as the Razer Blade’s starting option, only with a faster 144Hz display.
 At the highest end, the GS65 doubles the Razer Blade’s storage and memory for $2,999 (£2,349, about AU$4,080).

-Speaking of which, the Razer Blade 15 is the best looking gaming laptop Razer has made yet.
-Still clad in an all black, unibody aluminum shell, the Blade adopts a far more angular shape this time around, while toning down the lighting to just the keyboard and Razer logo on the lid.
+Still, the new Razer Blade is the best looking gaming laptop we’ve seen from Razer.
+Still clad in an all-black, unibody aluminum shell, the Razer Blade adopts a far more angular shape this time around, while toning down the lighting to just the keyboard and Razer logo on the lid.

 Simultaneously, Razer has put a lot of effort into slimming down the Razer Blade, with the manufacturer claiming to have made the ‘world’s smallest 15.6-inch gaming laptop’ at 0.66 inches (16.76mm) thin on the GTX 1060 model.
 It also comes in at under 14-inches wide, thanks to a new, thinner screen bezel.

 Fortunately – and other laptop makers, listen up – the Razer Blade keeps the webcam to its proper position above the screen while implementing narrow bezels.

-Still, in spite of the Razer Blade 15’s small size and thinness, it’s actually quite dense – coming in at half a pound heavier than MSI’s latest 15-inch gaming laptop.
-While Razer has also managed to reduce the size of its charging brick, it’s still heavier overall than comparable thin and light gaming laptops, and it was heavier than we would have liked.
+Still, even with how thin the Razer Blade is, it’s surprisingly dense – coming in at half a pound heavier than the MSI GS65 Stealth.
+While Razer has also managed to reduce the size of the charging brick, it’s still heavier overall than comparable thin and light gaming laptops, and it was heavier than we’d have liked.

 Beyond an intense streamlining, the Razer Blade design is much of what was found before, only larger.
 Of course, the keyboard feels fantastic, offering some of the punchiest feedback and smooth travel we’ve experienced on an island-style keyboard.